AzorAhoy/babylonjs-vite/README.md

 If you'd like to add complexity just fork it and let me know when you're done, so that I might reference it here in case someone comes looking for a more opinionated environment.

 Enjoy!

+faceUV array faces are numbered 0 for back, 1 front, 2 right, 3 left, 4 top and 5 bottom.